-Pastoral Detention (Senior School)
+Behaviour Detention (Senior School)

-Pastoral Detention is daily from 12:50 to 1:20pm in Room 71.
+Behaviour Detention is daily from 12:55 to 1:25pm in Room 71.

-A pupil is put into a pastoral detention using iSAMS for disciplinary offences such as failure to obey school rules.
+A pupil is put into a behaviour detention using iSAMS for disciplinary offences such as failure to obey school rules.
 Any member of staff can place pupils into this detention.
-Attendance at a pastoral detention is monitored through iSAMS by house staff and the Deputy Heads.

-Further action is taken/investigation is made if too many pastoral detentions are gained by an individual pupil within a given half term period and parents are notified by Heads of House.
-Pastoral detention will take precedence over other school activities.
-Pupils who receive five or more pastoral detentions in a term will be placed into a school detention by their Head of House.
+Attendance at academic or behaviour detention is monitored through iSAMS by the head of year and head of section.
+Further action is taken/investigation is made if too many detentions are gained by a pupil within a term period and parents are notified by the head of year.
+Detention should take precedence over other school activities, though negotiation with staff running sports teams or rehearsals may be necessary.
+Pupils who receive five or more of these lunchtime detentions in a term will be placed into a school detention.